 The resident will also be caring for patients with a wide range of pathologies in all age groups, so he/she must be able to place patients on the correct care pathways.
 He/she requires the ability to discern which patient needs discharge with follow-up, an admission to an emergency department-based observation unit, or an admission to the hospital.
 In order to ensure that each resident is equipped with the skills to cater to a wide range of patients and conditions, he/she will be required to rotate through various clinical specialties such as medicine, cardiology, surgery, trauma, orthopaedics, anaesthesia and more during the course of the residency.

 Tan Tock Seng Hospital (TTSH) is the largest Emergency Department in Singapore with one of the highest trauma and SCDF ambulance volumes amongst the public hospitals.
 This large volume of cases presents the resident with an opportunity to work with rich clinical material.
 Additionally, our faculty is dedicated to providing close supervision and mentorship to each resident.
 This way, the resident, through graduated responsibility, will exit the NHG Emergency Medicine Residency Programme as a competent emergency physician, confident of holding his/her own in any situation.

 - Acute and Emergency Care Centre, Khoo Teck Puat Hospital

-- Department of Emergency Medicine, KK Women's & Children's Hospital
+- Children’s Emergency, KK Women's & Children's Hospital